Nursing Home Reform Act

 The NHRA is a federal law.
-But while the fed can't compel states to enact the NHRA, compliance with the Act is mandatory for facilities seeking funding for Medicare and Medicaid service.
-The state is responsible for certifying that the facilities receiving Medicare and Medicaid funding are substantially compliant with the Act's standards.
+Compliance with the Act is mandatory for nursing homes that want to receive funding from Medicare or Medicaid.
+States are responsible for inspecting and certifying that the facilities receiving Medicare and Medicaid funding are substantially compliant with the Act's standards.

 Nursing Home Residents Bill of Rights

-- The right to a choice as to schedule and activities; and
+- The right to a choice as to schedule and activities

-- The right to an environment that provides the maximum comfort and independence possible.
+- The right to an environment that provides maximum comfort and independence

 Standards of Care

-Violating resident rights or failing to comply with nursing home standards of care may incur penalties, including the reimbursement of fees, fines, changes in the facility management, or the denial of Medicare and Medicaid funding eligibility.
+Failure to comply with these and other standards of care can result in fines, changes in facility management, and ultimately the denial of Medicare and Medicaid funding.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help